Flying-Tree/Python-maths/README.md

 ## [str-encoding.py](https://github.com/Flying-Tree/Python-maths/blob/main/str-encoding.py)

 Different methods to encode and decode strings into binary sequences.
+It is a completely theorical script so more

 ### Huffman coding